 It is our pleasure to introduce the recipients of the 2018 Distinguished Teaching Artist Awards: Bill Brickey, Dan Fulkerson, and Lindsay Weinberg.

 These honorees have been nominated by their peers and selected by a committee of members from Old Town School's Board Of Directors.
 Criteria for selection was based upon excellence as a teaching artist, excellence as a leader among fellow teachers, and excellence in their contributions to the community culture of the Old Town School of Folk Music.
-The 2018 Distinguished Teaching Artist Award recipients will be honored at our fourth annual Legends Dinner on November 14, 2018.
+The 2018 Distinguished Teaching Artist Award recipients were honored at our fourth annual Legends Dinner on November 14, 2018.

 Our teaching artists help make the School a national model for community arts learning and inspire our students, community members, and staff alike.
 Congratulations to Bill, Dan, and Lindsay!